sanjaysikder/Oracle-APEX-Check-All-Uncheck-All-for-Classic-Report-with-APEX_ITEM.CHECKBOX2/README.md

 ## Oracle APEX: Check All/Uncheck All for Classic Report with APEX_ITEM.CHECKBOX2
-mplementation for Check All/Uncheck All in Oracle APEX

-In some cases, a user's password may be reset to a known default (e.g., 'Welcome123') or may have expired.
-To force these users to change their password immediately after login, follow these steps.
+This document provides a complete implementation guide for adding "Check All/Uncheck All" functionality to a classic report in Oracle APEX using APEX_ITEM.CHECKBOX2 and processing the selected items to insert into another table..

 ---